wincent/ferret/README.md

 As described in the documentation for <strong>[`:Ack`](#user-content-ack)</strong>, the search pattern is passed through as-is to the underlying search command, and no escaping is required other than preceding spaces by a single backslash.

-So, to find "foo bar", you would search like:
+So, to find &quot;foo bar&quot;, you would search like:

 ```
 :Ack foo\ bar
 ```

-Unescaped spaces in the search are treated as argument separators, so a command like the following means pass the `-w` option through, search for pattern "foo", and limit search to the "bar" directory:
+Unescaped spaces in the search are treated as argument separators, so a command like the following means pass the `-w` option through, search for pattern &quot;foo&quot;, and limit search to the &quot;bar&quot; directory:

 ```
 :Ack -w foo bar